chenzhaiyu/polygnn/README.md

 In case you encounter issues (e.g., Google Drive limits), manually download the data and weights [here](https://drive.google.com/drive/folders/1fAwvhGtOgS8f4IldE1J4v5s0438WM24b?usp=sharing), then extract them into `./checkpoints/mini` and `./data/mini`, respectively.
 The mini dataset contains 200 random instances (~0.07% of the full dataset).

-Train PolyGNN on the mini dataset:
+Train PolyGNN on the mini dataset (provided for your reference and is not intended for full-scale training):
 ```python
 python train.py dataset=mini
 ```